Collingwood Manor massacre

-The Collingwood Manor Massacre is the name of an infamous hit on three Chicago gunmen by the notorious Purple Gang on September 16, 1931, after the men had betrayed the trust of the others in the gang.
+The Collingwood Manor massacre was an infamous hit on three Chicago gunmen by the notorious Purple Gang on September 16, 1931, after the men had betrayed the trust of the others in the gang.

 Background

-Gambling, local wire service, drug distribution, bootlegging, certain trade unions, as well as extortion rackets, were all operated by the Purple Gang.
-In 1927, the Purple Gang was on top of their game running Detroit's underworld.
-When three Chicago gunmen, Joseph "Nigger Joe" Lebowitz, Herman "Hymie" Paul, and Isadore "Izzy the Rat" Sutker, fled to Detroit, the Purple Gang's status was put to the test.
-The men had shaken down Chicago speakeasy operators for protection money.
+In 1927, three gunmen, Joseph "Nigger Joe" Lebowitz, Herman "Hymie" Paul, and Isadore "Izzy the Rat" Sutker, shook down Chicago speakeasy operators for protection money.
 Unknown to them, the victims were under Al Capone's syndicate for purchasing liquor from his suppliers.
 After finding that out, Capone gave the men an ultimatum: they could leave Chicago willingly or in a box.
 Willingly, the men fled to Detroit.

-After arriving in the city the men soon became affiliated with a smaller faction of the Purple Gang, the "Little Jewish Navy."
+At the time, the Purple Gang was on top of their game running Detroit's underworld, operating gambling, local wire service, drug distribution, bootlegging, certain trade unions, as well as extortion rackets.
+After arriving in the city, the Chicago gunmen soon became affiliated with a smaller faction of the Purple Gang, the "Little Jewish Navy".
 They would use member-owned speedboats to run liquor from Canada to Detroit.
 Trust would soon be lost between the men and the Purple Gang.
 Lebowitz, Paul, and Sutker hijacked members of the gang and preyed on other local gang members, disregarding their territories.
-Trying to establish themselves as an independent power, they became known as the "Third Avenue Terrors."
-Trying to take over Detroit's underworld, which was controlled mainly by the Purple Gang, was going to be a hard task, and the Gang was not going to let happen easily.
+Trying to establish themselves as an independent power, they became known as the "Third Avenue Terrors".
+Trying to take over Detroit's underworld, which was controlled mainly by the Purple Gang, was going to be a hard task, and the Gang was not going to let that happen easily.